Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Discussion

 \subsection{Progenitor O/B star}

 Another possible limitation of our current calculation is the absence of any pre-perturbed medium (e.g. perturbations by the progenitor star) in which the SN explodes.
-For example, for a progenitor star of class O7-III (mass $= 47.4 \msun$), the mass loss rate ($\dot{M}_\star$) and HI ionising photon luminosities are $\approx 3\times 10^{-6} \mpy$ and $2\times 10^{49}$ photons s$^{-1}$, respectively for the initial $3$ Myr before the SN goes off \citep{Sternberg2003a}.
+For example, for a progenitor star of class O7-III (mass $= 47.4 \msun$), the mass loss rate ($\dot{M}_\star$) and \HI ionising photon luminosities are $\approx 3\times 10^{-6} \mpy$ and $2\times 10^{49}$ photons s$^{-1}$, respectively for the initial $3$ Myr before the SN goes off \citep{Sternberg2003a}.
 Given such a large UV luminosity, the star is expected to set up a Str\"{o}mgen's sphere out to a radius of $\approx 86$ pc (for $n_H = 1 \pcc$) within the first $t_{\rm rec} \sim 1/n_H \alpha(T) \sim 120$ kyr of its evolution.
-Although this is not expected to change the density inside the ionised sphere by much (see paper I), the stellar wind from the star can change the density distribution to a large extent.
+In this context, it is interesting to note that while many core-collapse SNe indeed likely completely ionise their circumstellar medium before exploding or as they explode, SNe Ia seem to explode into at least partially neutral material, as is evident by their Ly$\alpha$ emission (e.g. \citealt{Ghavamian2007}).
+While the ionising radiation is not expected to change the density inside the ionised sphere by much (see paper I), the stellar wind from the star can change the density distribution to a large extent.
 The mechanical luminosity injected by such a star is $\frac{1}{2}\: \dot{M}_\star\:v_w^2 \approx 5.5 \times 10^{36} \ergps$, considering the wind velocity $ v_w \approx 2400\: \kmps$ \citep{Sternberg2003a}.
 The corresponding bubble will sweep out the gas to a thin shell at a distance of $\approx 63$ pc after $3$ Myr (when the star presumably goes off as SN) of its evolution inside a $n_H = 1 \pcc$ medium \citep{Castor1975, Weaver1977}.
 This is clearly, larger than the shock radius from the SN within first $500$ kyr.
 Therefore, the SN will explode in a region with density much lower than $1 \pcc$ and the SN energy will be quickly re-distributed to the already existing shell created by the stellar wind.
 The evolution of the SN shock across the shell is complex given that the shock now travels through an already collapsed high density and non-uniform shell whose density structure can be only found via simulations.